 The C library to be used is specified next.
 The supported library depends on the board being used.
-For the Armadillo-9, "None" is selected.
+For the Armadillo-9, select "None".
 For more information, refer to the software manual of the product being used.

 ''' Kernel/Library/Defaults Selection